-The GED test is administered by each state, which designates the location of testing centers, times and dates.
-The GED tests cover four content areas: language arts, social studies, science and math.
+The GED test is administered by each state, which designates the location of testing centers, times, and dates.
+The GED tests cover four content areas: language arts, social studies, science, and math.
 Each section has a time limit.
-The GED tests are now taken on computer, and question formats include multiple choice, fill-in the blank, hot spot and drag-and drop.
-The Language Arts test includes a required essay that you will have 45 minutes to write, and the Social Studies test has a 25-minute essay to complete.
+The GED tests are now taken on a computer, and question formats include multiple choice, fill-in the blank, hot spot, and drag-and drop.
+There is also a 45-minute required language arts essay, as well as a 25-minute social studies essay.

 The GED tests must be taken in person at an official GED testing center.
 Tests cannot be taken online, and the GED Testing Service warns interested candidates to be wary of the many websites that claim to offer online testing and accredited degrees.

 The GED program began in 1942 when the U.S. Department of Defense partnered with American Council on Education to develop a battery of general education tests based on the high school curriculum.
 The tests were originally for military personnel and veterans who had enlisted prior to finishing their high school education.
 Passing these tests gave these service members an academic credential that could then be used to help gain entry into college or to obtain a job.

 In 1947, the state of New York became the first state that made the GED test available to non-veteran civilians and made it equivalent to the Regent's Diploma, a credential normally given to adults attending night school to obtain their high school diploma.
 By 1974, at last all 50 states were awarding GED credentials to non-veteran civilians.
 The American Council on Education has revised the GED test four times, and plans future revisions as individual, employment, and academic needs evolve.

 Where to Take the GED